Post-doctoral Fellowships - Singapore (closing 30 November 2017)

 The National Research Foundation Singapore has established a Post-doctoral International Collaborative Fellowship for the Commonwealth.
 Up to ten Post-doctoral Fellowships will be awarded to do research in either Oceans or Sustainable Cities at a Singapore institution.

-Find out more about the Fellowship and how to apply.
+Find out more about the Fellowship and how to apply or download the registration form.

 Read more about potential supervisors and projects for Oceans and potential supervisors for Sustainable cities.